 Still, this issue is okay.
 I’m not sure what Finesse wants to learn from Quicksilver, but her struggles to fit in could be interesting.
 I can’t say I’m in past the next issue, though.

 So ends the first year of Stephanie Brown as Batgirl and it’s been one pretty good year.
 This title got off to a fairly rough start, but it has really hit its stride lately.
 This was another great issue.
 Batgirl and Wendy, the Calculator’s daughter and friend of Oracle, save Oracle and Gotham City from the Calculator and his techno-virus.
 A satisfying conclusion to this storyline.
 And Wendy gets set up where it was obvious she would be since this comic started; as Oracle’s official protégé Proxy.
 I really like how Stephanie’s confidence and competence has grown so far and I’m really looking forward to more of this series.

-The writers continue to go back to their glory days with the Justice League International to great result.
+The writers continue to go back to their glory days with the Justice League International, with great results.
 Booster’s sister returns to hear Booster and Rip Hunter talking about getting rid of the little girl Booster saved a couple of issue’s ago and immediately bonds with the girl.
 Booster, meanwhile, goes looking for proof of Max Lords existence in the JLI again.
 This time he gets roped into a mission with Blue Beetle, Mr. Miracle and Big Barda.
 The fact that all three are currently dead is mildly morbid and the writers seem to desperately want Blue Beetle back alive to write a Blue and Gold comic, but it’ll never happen.
-By a slim margin over Batgirl, this was the book of the week, despite the crappy art in the “present.”
+By a slim margin over Batgirl, this was the book of the week.
 Mostly because it is hilarious and Barda punches out a dragon.
-That is hard, nay impossible to top.
+That is hard, nay impossible, to top.